yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

       a newer version of the software which includes an upstream fix for the issue or when the issue has been fixed on the master branch in a way that introduces backwards incompatible changes.
-In this case follow the steps in ":ref:`contributor-guide/submit-changes:preparing changes for submission`" and ":ref:`contributor-guide/submit-changes:using email to submit patches`"
+In this case follow the steps in ":ref:`contributor-guide/submit-changes:preparing changes for submission`"
-      but modify the subject header of your patch email to include the name of the stable branch which you are targetting.
+      and in the following sections but modify the subject header of your patch email to include the name of the stable branch which you are targetting.
 This can be done using the ``--subject-prefix`` argument to ``git format-patch``, for example to submit a patch to the dunfell